 - ATH Airport, is useful for checking your flight status, as well as any information that has to do with the Athens International Airport

 Culture & Events

-- Stavros Niarchos Cultural Center wide range of free events such as live shows, open air movie screenings and activities, can be found here
+- Stavros Niarchos Cultural Center wide range of free events such as live music shows, exhibitions, astronomical observations, open air movie screenings, sports and activities, can be found here.

 The establishment of Athens as a city dates back to mythological times.
 The city’s history is still evident throughout Athens in the form of many Ancient, Roman, Byzantine and modern monuments.